 To begin with, you do not have to have a religious belief in order to take this subject, nor will you be expected to adopt a particular point of view.
-In fact many who would claim to be atheists have opted to take this GCSE, as religious studies is both a fact-based and opinion-based subject.
+In fact many who would claim to be atheists have opted to take this GCSE, as Philosophy, Religion and Ethics is both a fact-based and opinionbased subject.
 Some of the concepts and ideas that we study are open to interpretation and are dependent on the context in which they appear.
 As a result, many of the topics are explored through discussion as this enables you to come to your own reasoned conclusion.
 There will also be the opportunity to evaluate source material together with the ideas and opinions of others.
-This is usually led by one of the religious studies teachers but will also include your own independent research.
+This is usually led by one of the PRE teachers but will also include your own independent research.
 In addition to this, you will regularly practise examination-style questions.

 Philosophy, Religion and Ethics develops analytical, critical and open-minded thinking across the spectrum of philosophy, ethics and beliefs.
 You will develop verbal and written reasoning, communication skills and mental agility.
-PRE may not appear to be a globally significant subject to us in Suffolk but appreciating that the majority of the world's population are theists is critical, both globally and in the UK.
+PRE may not appear to be a globally significant subject to us in Suffolk, but appreciating that the majority of the world's population are theists is critical.
 Your ability to converse with tact and understanding and inspire those who define themselves by their culture and beliefs is becoming a fundamental component of sensitive leadership and management, wherever you find yourself.

-Where can Philosophy, Religion and Ethics GCSE lead?
+Where can PRE GCSE lead?